smsultan76/Project/Arduino/ATMega32/Turn ON LED /readme.txt

+instruction guide:
+-Open microchip stdio for avr program:
+-Create new project with GCC/C executable project.
-Open microchip stdio for avr program: run code and get hex file from your created prject locaton on microchip stdio.
+-run code and get hex file from your prject locaton.( Example: document/Atmel Stdio/your_project_name/your_project_name/debug/your_project_name.hex )

+-import hex file on Atmega32 configuration program pannel.
-simulate Atmega32 with an LED in protious app. then run that file.
+-simulate Atmega32 with an LED in protious app. (like given image) then run that file.
 # enjoy😊😊